myofficework000/Notes-and-Todo-app/README.md

 Fully functional Notes and Todo app template.

 # About Todo
-- Add events in your To-do list, with categories, priorities and a detailed description available as additional information
-- Cross off or delete the item when needed.
-It does not annoy you when the deadline approaches.
+- by josh & Luan

 # About Notes
-- by Alex and Thomas
+- Add a note with a customization of background colors, text color, font size and add a url add on.
+- Note can also be set as a favorite and also an option to lock the note

 # contribution
 ->